top of page

 "Sign Here Please"

-As Martin’s popularity slowly grows, Mindy begins shaping his public image with staged celebrity photos and a new album produced by renowned hitmaker Damian Rivera.
+As Martin’s popularity slowly grows, Mindy begins shaping his public image with staged celebrity photos and a new album produced by a renowned hitmaker.
 Meanwhile, she quietly attempts to push Jerry’s band out of the agency by sending them on humiliating gigs.
-Tensions explode when Martin reveals that his bandmates will not be performing with him on future shows, leading to a confrontation with Carlos over the stolen music.
-With his tour about to begin, Martin hires Chase—an Uber driver and devout children’s performer—to drive him across the country.
+Tensions explode when Martin reveals that his original bandmates, including Carlos, will not be performing with him on future shows, leading to a confrontation with his best friend.
+With the mini-tour about to begin, Martin hires Chase, a fellow Kindie artist, who also happens to be an Uber driver, to drive him across the country.

 Ep.
 5